 The Anbox Cloud Appliance is available through the AWS Marketplace and as a snap.

-- When installing on a local machine or in another cloud, follow the steps in Install the snap
+- When installing on a local machine or in another cloud, follow the steps in Install the snap.

-Install from AWS Marketplace
+Install from the AWS Marketplace

 Installing the Anbox Cloud Appliance through the AWS Marketplace simplifies the installation and deployment process and allows billing to be handled directly through AWS.

 AWS supports running the Anbox Cloud Appliance on the AWS Graviton Arm-based instances or on x86 instances.
 Before installing the appliance, decide which architecture you want to use.
 The appliance supports the same set of features on both architectures, but you should factor in the following aspects:

 - AWS Graviton (Arm) and x86 offer equal performance for Android applications.

 - GPUs are available for both x86 and AWS Graviton (Arm).

 Note: To use GPUs with AWS Graviton (Arm), you must select a G5g instance.
 This instance type might not be available in all regions.

 - Not all Android applications support the x86 ABI.
 Therefore, some applications can run only on Arm.